-Elko, Nevada is the middle distance overnight on the return from Yosemite National Park in California.
+Elko, Nevada is the middle distance overnight on the return from Yosemite National Park in California, USA.

 Early departure from Oakdale, California and driving west on Hwy 120 is briefly interrupted by an excellent omelette breakfast at IHOP in Manteca before cruising north on Interstate 5 through Stockton and Sacramento, California, to meet Interstate 80.